scarreira/kodi-remote/README.md

 Note that this was made this way, because my device is running LibreELEC and it does not allow installations outside of Kodi, but it does run python.

-Change the URL auth to match your user:password for Kodi Web 8080
+Change the URL auth to match your user:password for Kodi Web 8080 (feel free to add an index.html to give some feedback when acessing the root path of the server)

 [server.py](https://github.com/scarreira/kodi-remote/blob/main/server/server.py)